 Glass tanks look great and can help with the creation of a temperature gradient.

-Glass tanks aren’t the only option, but they are easy to find and set up, especially for first-time reptile owners who are still learning.
+Glass tanks aren’t the only option, but they are easy to find and set up, especially for the first-time leopard gecko owner who is still learning.

 Wire cages should never be used for housing leopard geckos, as the animal runs the risk of getting hurt in the wires or escaping.

 Leopard geckos are not known for being able to climb up glass very well, so the possibility of escape is lessened by using a glass aquarium.

 If you have decided you love having one leopard gecko, you might think two would be even better.

 This could make you wonder if you will need to have multiple tanks, or if two leopard geckos would make good roommates.

 You can house multiple leopard geckos together in one tank, but we do not recommend more than three in one tank.

 Leopard geckos do well alone or with one or two friends, but more than three makes it hard to give the animals their own space to retreat to when they are feeling stressed or threatened.